Are there signs that your home is being targeted by burglars?

 One of the oldest tricks in the book is for a criminal to go to a door and feign an emergency.
 They may tell you that their car broke down and they need to use your phone or that they need a glass of water.

 In today’s world of prevalent smartphone use, pretty much everyone has a camera on them.
-It is now easier than ever for vandals to snap pictures of your home.
+It is now easier than ever for people to snap a quick photo of your home for later research.

 If you notice someone taking pictures of your house and then walking away, this could be a red flag.
 Be vigilant and look for any other suspicious activity, even if it’s occurring at a home further down the street or another block over.
 Alert your local law enforcement if you perceive a threat; your help could aid them in an ongoing investigation.